vl4ds/Documentation/introduction/what-is-smartthings.rst

 possible.
 So we chose to support the following protocols in the SmartThings Hub:

--  Zigbee - A Personal Area Mesh Networking standard for connecting and controlling devices.
-Zigbee is an open standard supported by the Zigbee Alliance.
-For more information on Zigbee see http://en.wikipedia.org/wiki/ZigBee.
+-  ZigBee - A Personal Area Mesh Networking standard for connecting and controlling devices.
+ZigBee is an open standard supported by the ZigBee Alliance.
+For more information on ZigBee see http://en.wikipedia.org/wiki/ZigBee.
 -  Z-Wave - A proprietary wireless protocol for Home Automation and Lighting Control.
 For more information on Z-Wave see